zsoltime/hangman/readme.md

 It was a lovely project, I loved that it was so easy to work with [Wordnik's API](http://developer.wordnik.com).
 I think the most time consuming task was the drawing of Stick Man.
 And he just dies or never becomes a fully drawn character...

+Woo-hoo, you can find the React version here: [React Hangman](https://github.com/zsoltime/react-hangman)

 ## User Stories

 - [x] I can start the game and see the number of characters of the secret word